-- [21] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [22] Record of work matters are at the lower end of the disciplinary scale.
-The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500 and given there was no mitigating evidence given to the Board the fine will remain at \$1,500.
+- [30] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [31] Record of work matters are at the lower end of the disciplinary scale.
+The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
+The Board sees no reason to depart from this starting point.